Companies Using WordPress

 Who uses WordPress?

-WordPress is used by 6,049,999 companies worldwide, including Accenture, Infosys, IBM.
+WordPress is used by 6,049,999 companies worldwide, including Accenture, Infosys, IBM, based on our analysis of 50M+ crawled domains at TechnologyChecker.io.
 It's particularly popular in the Advertising Services industry (3.81% of customers).

 How many customers does WordPress have?

-Based on our detection data, WordPress has 6,049,999 active customers.
-We enriched 2,547,003 of these with LinkedIn company data to generate our insights.
-We also know of 4,395,002 sites that previously used WordPress.
+WordPress has 6,049,999 active customers detected through our monthly crawl of 50M+ domains.
+We enriched 2,547,003 of these with LinkedIn company data on TechnologyChecker.io to generate detailed insights.
+An additional 4,395,002 sites that previously used WordPress are also tracked.

 What is WordPress's market share?

-WordPress holds 63.04% of the CMS market, ranking #1 in the category.
+WordPress holds 63.04% of the CMS market, ranking #1 in the category — based on our analysis of 50M+ domains and 40K+ technologies at TechnologyChecker.io.

 What are the best alternatives to WordPress?